Bludiot/plugin/README.md

-# Boilerplate plugin
+# Meta Data

-A boilerplate plugin for beginning Bludit plugin development.
+A meta data plugin for Bludit CMS.